Cash coins in art: The origins of Mahjong and cash coin-based playing cards

 The evolution of these money-suited card games into the modern game of Mahjong can be attested to the fact that the term pèng hú was used for, amongst a plurality of things, an 18th-century domino game which used 105 cards as well the name for a group of different Qing dynasty period games that shared the same basic characteristics as the popular pèng hú money-suited playing card game.
 Most importantly, during the late 19th and early 20th centuries the term pèng hú-style game was also used as the name for the game of má jiàng (rendered in English as "Mahjong"), it just took the transfer of the three quadruplicated suits of cards into a domino tile format combined with the addition of the wind directions and a number of extra tiles.

-German colector Karl Georg Frederich Julius Himly noted in his 1889 article, Die Abteilung der Spiele im 'Spiegel der Mandschu-Sprache (The Section of Games in "The Mirror of the Manchu Language"), that Mahjong was related to Chinese playing cards of the money-suited deck family.
+German collector Karl Georg Frederich Julius Himly noted in his 1889 article, Die Abteilung der Spiele im 'Spiegel der Mandschu-Sprache (The Section of Games in "The Mirror of the Manchu Language"), that Mahjong was related to Chinese playing cards of the money-suited deck family.
 In his earlier 1889 article, Himly states that his "Ningpoer Bambuskarten" (Bamboo Cards of Ningbo), was part of his own collection of Chinese playing card packs, in other words, they belonged to the playing card family.
 In a 1901 article Karl Himly elaborates on the suit names and terms used by the "proto-Mahjong(g)" game.